JASPER AVE 780‑488‑0944 | CAPILANO 780‑469‑2020 | MAYFIELD 780‑486‑2020 | LEDUC 780‑986‑2020 | WESTLOCK 780‑349‑3702

 -

 If you think you have a foreign object in your eye, avoid touching or attempting to remove it yourself.
-Gently rinse your eye with clean water.
+Gently rinse your eye with clean water and let our optometrists handle the removal.

 -